yvestch/bewd_sf_10_homework/README.md

 1. Fork this repository.
 2. Clone your fork to your ```~/my_projects``` folder.
 3. Create a directory in the ```BEWD_SF_10_homework``` folder using your real name and github account name, like ```BEWD_SF_10_homework/KishaRichardson-kisha```.
 That will make it easier for us to remember who everyone's github name is. :)
+4. For each homework make sure to put your files in a new `hw_x` directory in your named directory.
+Example for homework #3: `BEWD_SF_10_homework/KishaRichardson-kisha/hw_3/`

 Example of what your folders should look something like: